4817 Butler Road Glyndon, MD 21071

 New Patients 410.220.4680

 Symptoms such as jaw pain, tension headaches, migraines, joint pain, or ringing in the ear could mean that you have TMJ or temporomandibular joint disorder.
 Often, patients are unsure if these symptoms qualify as a dental concern.
-However, these symptoms could be caused by factors such as teeth grinding, clenching your teeth, certain habits, your anatomy, and posture.
+However, these symptoms could be caused by teeth grinding, clenching your teeth, certain habits, anatomy, and posture.

 About TMJ Disorders

-• An injury or trauma to the jaw or face can lead to TMJ problems
+• Injury or trauma to the jaw or head

 • Inflammatory conditions, such as rheumatoid arthritis or osteoarthritis